geoserver/geoserver-cloud/docs/index.md

 # Quick Start

-The following instructions are meant as quick start up guide to run the system as a docker composition in a single machine.
+The following instructions are meant as quick start up guide to run the system as a docker composition on a single machine.
 For more advanced deployment options and strategies, check out the [Deployment Guide](deploy/index.md).

 Make sure you have `docker` and `docker-compose` installed: